SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 ## Custom branding
 <a name="themingimpact"> </a>
-If you're site happens to use a custom theme then this custom will be respected in the "modern" list and library experiences as shown in below sample:
+If you're site happens to use a custom theme then this custom theme will be respected in the "modern" list and library experiences as shown in below sample:

 ![](http://i.imgur.com/jSzKsvo.png)